Junior Software Developer (Python, Java)

 – Senior mentorship: code reviews that teach, not just critique.

-– Remote flexibility: work from home, a co-working space, or onsite—your choice.
+– Remote flexibility: work from home or co-working space - your choice.

 – Learning culture: internal workshops, cloud credits, and certification vouchers.